BlckHawker/Productivity-App/PROJECT PLAN.md

 Users can:
 - Save up to 20 views across all projects
 - Give each view a custom name.
 View names must be unique

-### Filter & Search
+### Filter

-Users can filter or search for tasks by any of the following attributes:
-- Task title
+Users can filter tasks by structured attributes.
+Filters allow conditions and ranges, and multiple filters can be combined (except for directly conflicting rules).

+Example conflict: You cannot combine "no desired date” with “desired date range."

+Available filters:

-- Task description
+- Description: whether a task has a description (yes/no).
+- Date created: by inclusive date range.
+Desired date:
+    - Presence (has date / no date).
+    - Inclusive date range.
+Deadline:
-- Task date created
+    - Presence (has date / no date).
-- Task desired date
+    - Inclusive date range.
-- Task deadline
-- Task label(s)
+- Labels: include and/or exclude specific labels.
-- Task priority
+- Priority: include and/or exclude specific priority levels.
-- Task size
+- Size: include and/or exclude specific size levels.
-- Section name (either within selected project(s) or globally.
-Will differentiate sections with same name by postfixing project name)

 Filters can be applied globally or within selected project(s).
 	- If a user tries to delete a label used in any saved view, a warning will appear: